How to Apply: First-Year

 We review applications for admission and automatic scholarship decision on a rolling basis, as long as space is available.

-The deadline for priority applications has been extended to February 15.
+The deadline for priority applications is November 1.
 Benefits of priority application include:

 - $50 application fee waiver.